ASasamori/2024-mini/Report.md

 Source: https://github.com/shillehbean/youtube-channel/blob/main/internet_connection_pico_w.py

 Needed to create a Firebase project and connect through the Firebase console webpage.
-Since this project is not a webpage, there is no Web API Key associated with it.
+Since this project is not a Firebase Web App/Firebase Web API, there is no Web API Key associated with it.

 ![alt text](images/web_api_key.png)